ettore/AudioEngineSDKiOS/README.md

 # AudioEngineSDKiOS

-CocoaPods podspec repo for the iOS AudioEngine SDK
+CocoaPods podspec and SPM integration repo for the iOS AudioEngine SDK